goofy5752/goofy5752/README.md

 ## About Me

 I'm a **web developer** with a passion for building immersive online experiences.
-I currently build **custom events for Talisman Online**, so if you are interested, you can contact me.
+I also work on **Talisman Online** development, where I provide:

+- 🧩 **Custom Events** – bringing unique gameplay experiences to players.
+- 💎 **Inlay System** – implemented exactly like the **official Talisman Online server**, a feature that is very rare to find on private servers.
+- 🔒 **Encryption & Security** – improving stability and protection.
+- 🪙 **Bug Fixes** – including the **TPoints bug** and **teleportation issues**.
+- ⚡ **And much more** – custom features and fixes to enhance servers.

+If you're interested in upgrading your Talisman Online experience, feel free to contact me.

 <br/>